Louisa Ryland: Beneficiaries

-Ryland's donations included several large areas of land that were used to create public parks.
+Louisa Ryland's donations included several large areas of land that were used to create public parks.
 The largest of these, donated in 1873, was some 80 acre and became Cannon Hill Park.
 Another, in 1879, was Victoria Park (now Small Heath Park), Small Heath.
 She also contributed to education centres Birmingham School of Art and The Birmingham & Midland Institute, as well as multiple hospitals, Queen's Hospital, the Eye Hospital, the Jaffray Hospital and Birmingham General Hospital.

-Ryland became one of Birmingham's most significant philanthropists, donating approximately £180,000 worth approximately £132 million in 2018.
+Louisa Ryland became one of Birmingham's most significant philanthropists, donating approximately £180,000 worth approximately £132 million in 2018.
 However, it is difficult to confirm the actual amount donated, as Ryland refused to be associated with the donations, giving them either anonymously or as "A friend of Birmingham".

-Ryland died at Barford Hill on 28 January 1889.
+Louisa Ryland died at Barford Hill on 28 January 1889.
 She was buried at All Saints Church, Sherbourne, next to the grave of her governess, Charlotte Randle.